BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Block Aware Proximity Graph

-In summary, Rule~2 utilizes an intra-block multi-hop path to prune a cross-block edge.
+In summary, Rule~2 utilizes an intra-block multi-hop path to prune an inter-block edge.
 Since the pruning is based on the distance between the terminal node of the path and the candidate neighbor to be pruned, this strategy can also be interpreted as leveraging a node’s multi-hop neighbors to prune its directly connected neighbors.
-This inevitably exerts a negative effect on the geometric properties that NSG is designed to preserve.
-Intuitively, $\alpha$ restricts the pruning process such that only intra-block paths of at most $\alpha$ hops can be used to evaluate the removal of a direct cross-block edge.
-The parameter $\beta$, on the other hand, ensures that pruning occurs only if the terminal node of the path is sufficiently close to the candidate neighbor.
-In other words, a cross-block edge is pruned only when there exists an intra-block path leading to a closer neighbor within $\alpha$ hops, thereby striking a balance between maintaining geometric guarantees and enabling block-aware pruning.
+This inevitably exerts a negative effect on the geometric properties.
+Intuitively, $\beta$ restricts the pruning process such that only intra-block paths of at most $\beta$ hops can be used to evaluate the removal of a direct inter-block edge.
+The parameter $\alpha$, on the other hand, ensures that pruning occurs only if the terminal node of the path is sufficiently close to the candidate neighbor.
+In other words, an inter-block edge is pruned only when there exists an intra-block path leading to a closer neighbor within $\beta$ hops, thereby striking a balance between maintaining geometric guarantees and enabling block-aware pruning.